HewlettPackard/oneview-puppet/RESOURCES.md

 * `get_type` - Either gets a paginated collection of all the switch types or, if a switch type is specified, gets that specific switch type.
 * `get_statistics` - Gets statistics for a switch, and accepts the port and subport as filters to narrow the list of statistics to show.
 * `get_environmental_configuration` - Gets the environmental configuration for a switch.
+* `set_scope_uris` - Performs a patch operation on the switch for the scopeUris property.

 :exclamation: **NOTE:** The `present` ensurable is unavailable for this resource.
 Creation of this resource is managed by another resource on HPE OneView.
+:warning: For the `Synergy` hardware variant, the only valid ensure method is `get_type`.

 Example file: [switch.pp](examples/switch.pp)